yohamta/furex/README.md

 ### Global Components

 To register a custom component globally, use the furex.RegisterComponents function.
-This should be called during the package initialization.
-In the given example, the following components are registered globally:
+For example:

 ```go
   func init() {